-The teacher of record must visit the participating student two days per 5 days out of school for a minimum of 1 hour per day.
+The teacher of record must visit (in-person or virtually) the participating student two days per 5 days out of school for a minimum of 1 hour per day.

 LaRue County Schools Audio/Video

 Each school has video cameras inside and outside and some cameras have audio capability.
 These surveillance techniques are being utilized to protect students and staff.